euler357/Fiddy_Plus/README.md

 * [AN 130 FT2232H Used In An FT245 Style Synchronous FIFO Mode](https://ftdichip.com/wp-content/uploads/2020/08/AN_130_FT2232H_Used_In_FT245-Synchronous-FIFO-Mode.pdf)

 The FT2232H can be used for I2C, SUMP logic analyzer, and many other interfaces.

+## ERRATA
+The RTS and GND pins are mis-labelled on the Rev C and Rev D boards on the BOTTOM silkscreen.
+The TOP silkscreen in correct.